-The market share can be measured in volume (units) or it can be measured in terms of revenue (₹ or $).
+The market share can be measured in volume (units) or in terms of revenue (₹ or $).
 Market share by volume or units would give the percentage of the number of units of a product sold by a company over the total number of units of that product (or similar products, as defined by you) sold in the industry.

-On the other hand, market share by revenue would give the sales percentage of a company against the total dollars earned by the entire industry.
+Now, market share by revenue implies sales percentage of a company against the total dollars earned by the entire industry.

 Both of these are hardly ever the same.
 Simple heuristics would tell you that competitive pricing could result in lower market share by revenue when compared with the market share by volume.
-Market share is usually calculated in terms of revenue.
+We usually calculate market share in terms of revenue.

-For service industries, revenue is usually measured whereas for product-based companies both revenue and units can be calculated.
+For service industries, we measure only revenue whereas for product-based companies we can calculate both revenue and units.

 Importance of Market Share

-An understanding of what market share is would be incomplete without knowing what is the importance and relevance of market share in the marketing landscape.
+Understanding market share would be incomplete without knowing the importance & relevance of market share in the marketing landscape.
 The following points will give you a better understanding of this most used marketing metric.

 1. Market Share is linked to better profitability